‘Staggering’: New York virus death toll rises above 1,200

 Hospitals had warned staff early on during the outbreak to not take masks home with them, but no evidence has emerged of large-scale looting of supplies.

-Kenneth Raske, president of the Greater New York Hospital Association, said in a statement that the workers “deserve better than their president suggesting that protective equipment is ‘going out the back door’ of New York hospitals.”
+Kenneth Raske, president of the Greater New York Hospital Association, said in a statement that the workers “deserve better” than the president’s comment.

+Cuomo told reporters he didn’t know what the president’s back-door comment meant.

+“If he wants to make an accusation, then let him make an accusation,” Cuomo said.
+“But I don’t know what he’s trying to say by inference.”

 BAR BUSTED